PizzaWaffles/Automatic-Youtube-Downloader/README.md

 # YouTube Downloader

 This python program periodically checks youtube for new videos in a users subscription feed.
 It will then move it to a designated folder with a video thumbnail and a channel poster.
+It now also supports playlists and full channel downloads

 This was designed to work with Plex and this [plugin](https://github.com/ZeroQI/YouTube-Agent.bundle) and this [scanner](https://github.com/ZeroQI/Absolute-Series-Scanner)